Aians002/CartoonImageGeneration/README.md

 Dataset

 The model uses the CartoonSet100k dataset, a synthetic cartoon face dataset provided by Google LLC under the Creative Commons Attribution 4.0 International License.
 The dataset includes images and associated attribute files, which are preprocessed into tensors for training.
+Download it from : https://google.github.io/cartoonset/download.html

 Preprocessing